AB 1885 Signed by Governor Newsom on September 18, 2020

 New California Homestead Exemption Amount (2020)

-Signed by Governor Gavin Newsom on September 18, 2020, AB 1885 will become effective January 1, 2021.
+Signed by Governor Gavin Newsom on September 18, 2020, the new homestead exemption in California under AB 1885 will become effective January 1, 2021.
 This was noted by Gov. Newsom in an unrelated press release, which provides that: “The Governor also announced today that he has signed the following bills:…AB 1885 by the Committee on Budget – Debtor exemptions: homestead exemption.”
 If you’re still not convinced, click here to see the article of California State Senator Wieckowski lauding the Governor’s signature of AB 1885.

 Or, check the California Legislative Information Bill History.